 Champagne Bronze makes a bold, eloquent statement.
 The look of muted, brushed gold feels modern enough to be on the cutting edge yet is warm and welcoming.
 Set against a neutral landscape of whites, blacks and grays, this finish makes a faucet, like Dryden (left), the star of the show in the bath.

 Stainless is tried and true.
 The neutral, low-gloss finish looks good on anything.
 Here, the clean lines and geometric forms of the Dryden faucet in SpotShield Stainless pair well with the natural materials of wood and marble, resulting in a blended, transitional space.

 Black Stainless vs. Polished Nickel

-Polished Nickel has the traditional energy and timeless look of Chrome but a warmer tone and, for many people, a more exclusive pedigree.
+Polished Nickel has the traditional energy and timeless look of chrome but a warmer tone.
 Featuring a high gloss and a pale gold finish, Pivotal in Polished Nickel (right) provides a lively contrast and striking contemporary sophistication to the kitchen.

 Matte Black vs. Chrome

 Matte Black is confident and dark but utterly sophisticated in its versatility with color and design styles—the neutral finish can either blend in or stand out.
 For example, it starkly contrasts with a light sink and backsplash in the bath.
 On the Zura faucet (left), Matte Black collides with the bright gloss of Chrome for a stunning split finish that’s unapologetically modern.

 Chrome is king of established looks in the bathroom.
 The cool, high gloss is at once stunning and versatile, reflecting light and brightening the room.
 Here, the Zura faucet (right) shares the same smooth surface as the sink and stands out against the matte gray tiles behind it.